sangamv-cyber/CYBERSECURITY-NOTES/README.md

 📌 Staying committed to my goal: building a strong career in Cyber Security & AI/ML

 #Day2 #Consistency #Discipline #LearningJourney #CyberSecurity #AI #KeepGoing
+📅 Day 3 of My Tech Journey

+Today I started learning Data Structures 💻

+I understood the basics like:
+• What is a data structure
+• Why it is important in programming
+• Types of data structures (Linear & Non-linear)

+I realized that data structures help in organizing data efficiently and are very important for problem solving and coding interviews.

+I’m just getting started, but I’m excited to learn more every day 🚀

+#DataStructures #CodingJourney #BCA #LearningInPublic #TechSkills